-'Demonstration in The Hague,' Email exchange between MSF France Managers, 5 June 2001 (in French).
+'Demonstration in The Hague', Message from MSF France Deputy Legal Advicor to MSF France Executive, 5 June 2001 (in French).

-I would really like us to be very careful about our public statements regarding Srebrenica until the [French Parliamentary Commission] report is published in September (France) and December (Holland).
+I would really like us to be very careful about our public statements regarding Srebrenica until the [French parliamentary commission] report is published in September (France) and December (Netherlands).